Humany/humany-docs/widgets/webprovisions/readme.md

 # Humany Widget API overview
 The following documents contain documentation for the new Humany Widget API.
-The API is currently available for _Bot_ and _Floating_ widgets on the latest platform.
+The API is currently available for _Bot_, _Floating_ and _Inline_ widgets on the latest platform.

 ### General
 * **[Accessing the API](accessing-the-api.md)** - how to enable the Widget API and access it from code.